rhammell/forest-watch/README.md

 Users are able to verify whether a project's offset goals are being acheived by easily observing any changes to tree coverage occurring within a project's boundaries.

 Project data is stored on [CO2.Storage](https://co2.storage/) as assets which follow a "ForestWatch" template.
-This repository also includes scripts for building this template, gathering project data from Verra, and uploading data to CO2.Storage.

 ## Setup
 Node.js is required to run this application.